devCrowd-Team/fluent-cqrs/README.md

 Ok, but what do I have to do to **publish** the new state, aka **Domain Events**?

 This is simple.
-You assign a `Action<IEnumerable<IAmAnEventMessage>>` to the `aggregates.PublishNewState` property and consume the published events in this method.
-For example:
+You assign any Event Handler you like by chaining it by the `And` method after `PublishNewStateTo`.
+For example you have three Event Handlers:

     var _aggregates = Aggregates.CreateWith(yourExtremeGoodEventStoreInstance);

-    _aggregates.PublishNewState = yourCoolEventHandler.RecieveEvents;
+    var firstEventHandler = new SampleEventHandler();
+    var secondEventHandler = new ReportingHandler();
+    var thirdEventHandler = new LoggingHandler();

+    _aggregates
+      .PublishNewStateTo(firstEventHandler)
+      .And(secondEventHandler)
+      .And(thirdEventHandler);

-now your cool event handler receives all changes of an aggregate.
+now all your cool Event Handlers receiving all changes of an aggregate.